yv1es/MRMapper/README.md

 ### Camera
 The system has been tested with an [Intel RealSense D435i](https://www.intelrealsense.com/depth-camera-d435i/) camera connected via a USB 3.0 cable.

-To run the camera scripts, ensure that the virtual environment set up during the installation is active in your current terminal session.
+To run the camera scripts, please ensure that the virtual environment set up during the installation is active in your current terminal session.
 If you are using PowerShell, "(env)" should appear to the left of "PS".
-If not, activate the virtual environment by executing the script located at `/MRMapper/camera/env/Scripts/activate`.
+If not, activate the virtual environment by executing the script `/MRMapper/camera/env/Scripts/activate`.

 In the `MRMapper/camera` folder, you will find several Python scripts: